hhongjiang/hhongjiang.github.io/README.md

-# hhongjiang.github.io
+# Personal Website
-This is the repo for my personal website to demonstrate my projects and skills.
+This is the code repo for my personal website to demonstrate my projects and skills.
 To view please visit https://hhongjiang.github.io/